A Guide To Trip Over Tools Work Accident – How Much Compensation Can I Claim?

 - Useful Links

-Slip, trip and fall accidents can result in a number of injuries.
-Common injuries can include;
+Slip, trip and falls over tools in work accidents can result in a number of injuries.
+Potential injuries can include;

 - Cracked, damaged, or broken cheekbones, and other bones in the face